Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: FVA and Wrong-Way Risk

 From Equation~\eqref{eq:fca0} it is clear that if one of the parties defaults before $T$, funding only needs to take place up to the default date.
 This translates into credit adjustment factors $\expPower{-\int_{t}^{u} \intensity_I(v)\dv} < 1$ and $\expPower{-\int_{t}^{u}\intensity_C(v)\dv} < 1$ for the potential default of $I$ and $C$, which can be interpreted as survival probabilities.
 These credit adjustment factors can change the $\FVA$ magnitude significantly, with increased effects for lower credit quality.
-Hence, including default times $\default_I$ and $\default_C$ in the $\FVA$ definition and modelling is an important consideration.
+Hence, including default times $\default_I$ and $\default_C$ in the $\FVA$ definition and modelling is an important consideration. $\FVA$ including these credit adjustment factors is also known as `contingent' $\FVA$ and is consistent with a closeout based on the risk-free value~\cite{Gregory202007}.
 In addition, these credit adjustment factors influence the dependence structure, introducing additional WWR effects.
 Therefore, including or excluding the default times is also relevant from a hedging perspective.